huangjunxiang19/TriAttNet/README.md

 ![Description of image](Result/architecture.png)
 TriAttNet is a cutting-edge image super-resolution model that integrates a novel **Triple Attention Mechanism**, which enhances image quality by learning complex dependencies across multiple dimensions.
 This model aims to push the boundaries of image resolution enhancement by combining three distinct types of attention: **Channel Attention**, **Spatial Attention**, and **Self-Attention**.
 By leveraging these mechanisms, TriAttNet can produce superior quality high-resolution images from low-resolution inputs, outperforming traditional methods that focus on only one aspect of the attention.

-Our experiments, conducted as part of this project, showcase the model’s ability to effectively capture both local and global dependencies in images, providing more accurate and detailed results in real-world applications such as image restoration, medical imaging, and satellite imagery.
+My experiments, conducted as part of this project, showcase the model’s ability to effectively capture both local and global dependencies in images, providing more accurate and detailed results in real-world applications photo camera and enhance camera result for resolution.

 ## Architecture